Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 The operation has completed successfully.
 ```

 Simply run the `partprobe` command.
-If you still cannot see the newly-created partitions (e.g. with `lsblk`), you need to reboot the server before continuing.
+If you still cannot see the newly-created partitions (by running `lsblk`), you need to reboot the server before continuing.

 Next, add the partitions to the RAID: